indimail/indimail-virtualdomains/.github/README-indimail.md

 Some servers (UW, Cyrus) implementing both IMAP and POP3 protocols use the IMAP UID and UIDVALIDITY values for generating the POP3 UIDL values.
 To preserve the POP3 UIDL from such servers you'll need to preserve the IMAP UIDs and set pop3\_uidl\_format properly.

 If the server doesn't use IMAP UIDs for the POP3 UIDL, you'll need to figure out another way to do it.
-One way is to put the UIDL value into X-UIDL: header in the mails and set pop3\_reuse\_xuidl=yes.
-Some POP3 servers (QPopper) write the X-UIDL: header themselves, making the migration easy.
+One way is to put the UIDL value into <b>X-UIDL</b> header in the mails and set pop3\_reuse\_xuidl=yes.
+Some POP3 servers (QPopper) write the <b>X-UIDL</b> header themselves, making the migration easy.

 Some POP3 servers using Maildir uses the maildir base filename as the UIDL.
 You can use pop3\_uidl\_format = %f to do this.